Anyone who owns a garden knows how pesky weeds can be.

-Once you get the layer of fabric down, you are able to prevent future weeds from growing as well as keeping current weeds that are already in existence out.
+Once you get the layer of fabric down, you are able to prevent future weeds from growing as well as keep current weeds that are already in existence out.

 This method does not use chemicals at all to keep the weeds away and provides a nice base for your garden.

 A very natural way to prevent the growth of unwanted plants is to lay down a layer of straw in your garden.
-Straw is a great substance to use but make sure you leave a space around your plants so water can get to the roots of the plant.
+Straw is a great substance to use, but make sure you leave space around your plants so water can get to the roots of the plant.